mzc796/marionette_odl/README.md

   ```
 ## Marionette Attack
 1. Open another terminal on the OpenDaylight VM
-2. Download marionette_odl.zip and extract it into the home folder.
+2. Download marionette_odl.zip and extract it to $HOME.
 3. Run Marionette
   ```
   cd marionette_odl-0.20.1